Google's Neural Matching

 Share on linkedin

-With this technology, Google can better determine the purpose behind a user’s query and deliver results that are more suitable for their requirements.
+With this latest AI technology, Google can better determine the purpose behind a user’s query and deliver results that are more suitable for their requirements.
 There is more to it!
 So let’s get started and explore some of its key components.

-What is Google’s Neural Matching?
+What is Neural Matching?

 DRMM

-For example, if someone searches for “Exercises to lose weight,” Google will show results related to the word “Exercise” but also show results that have the word “Workout.”
 It’s clear why this method is referred to as “super synonyms,” according to a Tweet from Google employee Danny Sullivan.

 Deep Relevance Matching Model (DRMM), which models the relevance between a query and a document using a deep neural network, assists in ad hoc retrieval.
 For the purpose of relevance similarity, the network model considers both the query and the document’s content across a local interaction.